Dext3r-12/DynamicIslandShell/README.md

 copy this repository to .config/quickshell directory and make sure you installed quickshell and QtQuick3d plugin

-and add this 2 lines to your hyprland config or rewrite it to your WM
+and add these 2 lines to your hyprland config or rewrite it to your WM

 ```nginx
 bind = SUPER, M, global, quickshell:powerMenu